docker/docs/opensource/project/software-req-win.md

 ## Usage

-The following steps should be run from an elevated\* Windows PowerShell prompt.
+The following steps should be run from an elevated Windows PowerShell prompt.

-\* _In a default installation of containers on Windows following the quick-start guidance at https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start, the `docker.exe` client must run elevated to be able to connect to the daemon)._
+>**Note**:  In a default installation of containers on Windows following the quick-start guidance at https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start, the `docker.exe` client must run elevated to be able to connect to the daemon).

 ### 1. Docker Windows containers